coatlessali/SonicAudioTools/README.md

 # Sonic Audio Tools

 A set of tools to modify CRIWARE file formats.

-## Disclaimer

-This project is no longer maintained.
-I have not done any significant development for several years, and do not have any plans to do so.
-However, if you wish to contribute to the project, I'm open to accepting pull requests.
+Library fork for HoneyPatcher by coatlessali.

-## Releases
+## Changes

-You can get the latest development builds on the [AppVeyor page.](https://ci.appveyor.com/project/blueskythlikesclouds/sonicaudiotools/build/artifacts)
-Stable builds are published on the [Releases page.](https://github.com/blueskythlikesclouds/SonicAudioTools/releases)
+- Removed setting console cursor position as it causes an error on Windows if not run through CMD.
+- Changed the AcbEditor and CsbEditor classes to public, and their Main() methods to AcbEdit() and CsbEdit().

 ## Building

-If you still wish to build the solution yourself, do as follows:
+Instructions are for building on Arch Linux.

+1. Install `mono` and `mono-msbuild`.
-1. Clone from [GitHub](https://github.com/blueskythlikesclouds/SonicAudioTools.git) `git clone https://github.com/blueskythlikesclouds/SonicAudioTools.git`
+2. Clone from [GitHub](https://github.com/coatlessali/SonicAudioTools.git) `git clone https://github.com/coatlessali/SonicAudioTools.git`
-2. Open the solution in Visual Studio.
-(Visual Studio 2017 or later is required.)
-3. Install the missing NuGet packages.
-4. Build the solution.
+3. `cd SonicAudioTools`
+4. `cd` into either `AcbEditor` or `CsbEditor`, depending on which one you want to build.
+5. Use `msbuild` on the `.csproj` file.
+6. Copy produced DLLs to HoneyPatcher source directory.

+The rest of the readme is left mostly untouched:

 ## Projects

-If you wish to see more detailed information about the projects, visit the [wiki](https://github.com/blueskythlikesclouds/SonicAudioTools/wiki) page.
+If you wish to see more detailed information about the projects, visit the upstream [wiki](https://github.com/blueskythlikesclouds/SonicAudioTools/wiki) page.

 ### [Sonic Audio Library](https://github.com/blueskythlikesclouds/SonicAudioTools/tree/master/Source/SonicAudioLib)